Boxing career of Muhammad Ali: Fights against Liston

 By late 1963, Clay had become the top contender for Sonny Liston's title.
 The fight was set for February 25, 1964, in Miami Beach.
 Liston was an intimidating personality, a dominating fighter with a criminal past and ties to the mob.
-Based on Clay's uninspired performance against Jones and Cooper in his previous two fights, and Liston's destruction of former heavyweight champion Floyd Patterson in two first-round knock outs, Clay was a 7–1 underdog.
+Based on Clay's uninspired performance against Jones and Cooper in his previous two fights, and Liston's destruction of former heavyweight champion Floyd Patterson in two first-round knock outs, Clay was an 8:1 underdog.
 Despite this, Clay taunted Liston during the pre-fight buildup, dubbing him "the big ugly bear", stating "Liston even smells like a bear" and claiming "After I beat him I'm going to donate him to the zoo."
 Clay turned the pre-fight weigh-in into a circus, shouting at Liston that "someone is going to die at ringside tonight."
 Clay's pulse rate was measured at 120, more than double his normal 54.
 Many of those in attendance thought Clay's behavior stemmed from fear, and some commentators wondered if he would show up for the bout.

 The outcome of the fight was a major upset.
 At the opening bell, Liston rushed at Clay, seemingly angry and looking for a quick knockout.
 However, Clay's superior speed and mobility enabled him to elude Liston, making the champion miss and look awkward.
 At the end of the first round, Clay opened up his attack and hit Liston repeatedly with jabs.
 Liston fought better in round two, but at the beginning of the third round Clay hit Liston with a combination that buckled his knees and opened a cut under his left eye.
 This was the first time Liston had ever been cut.
 At the end of round four, Clay was returning to his corner when he began experiencing blinding pain in his eyes and asked his trainer, Angelo Dundee, to cut off his gloves.
 Dundee refused.
 It has been speculated that the problem was due to ointment used to seal Liston's cuts, perhaps deliberately applied by his corner to his gloves.
 Though unconfirmed, boxing historian Bert Sugar claimed that two of Liston's opponents also complained about their eyes "burning."

 Despite Liston's attempts to knock out a blinded Clay, Clay was able to survive the fifth round until sweat and tears rinsed the irritation from his eyes.
 In the sixth, Clay dominated, hitting Liston repeatedly.
 Liston did not answer the bell for the seventh round, and Clay was declared the winner by TKO.
 Liston stated that the reason he quit was an injured shoulder.
 Following the win, a triumphant Clay rushed to the edge of the ring and, pointing to the ringside press, shouted: "Eat your words!"
 He added, "I am the greatest!
 I shook up the world.
 I'm the prettiest thing that ever lived."